llattila/cql-io/README.md

 Testing
 =======

-Running the tests in the root folder (using stack test) with start up a Cassandra node using docker.
+Running the tests in the root folder (using stack test) will start up a Cassandra node using docker-compose.
 As such, docker should be installed in order to run the test cases

 License